tehwave/laravel-shortcodes/README.md

 Unfortunately, this escapes the attribute syntax with double quotes, but singular quotes can still be used as well as just omitting any quotes.

+> [!NOTE]
-> Note: Quotes are required for any attribute values that contain whitespace.
+> Quotes are required for any attribute values that contain whitespace.

 Let's take a look at the following content with some basic `Row`, `Column`and `Image` shortcodes.